 - Relive the Great Game in the footsteps of Lord Curzon, John Wood and Francis Younghusband.

 - Look out for games of buzkashi, the Afghan national sport.

 The Wakhan Corridor

 The Wakhan Corridor is a finger of land pointing eastwards from Afghanistan towards China, sandwiched by Tajikistan to the north and Pakistan to the south.
 The mighty ranges of the Hindu Kush, Karakoram and Pamir converge at the eastern end of the corridor, known as the Pamir Knot.
-In the Afghan Pamir, steep valleys open up to form wide, high-altitude valleys, the Big and Little Pamirs, where Wakhi and Kyrgyz nomads take advantage of lush grazing for their herds.
+In the Afghan Pamir, steep valleys open up to form wide, high-altitude valleys, where Wakhi and Kyrgyz nomads take advantage of lush grazing for their herds.
 The region is believed to have changed little since Alexander the Great’s army came close in 326 BC.